 means.
 Whether the parties agree to conduct a transaction by

 electronic means is determined from the context and surrounding

 (c) A party that agrees to conduct a transaction by electronic

 means may refuse to conduct other transactions by electronic means.

-(d) Except as otherwise provided in this chapter, the effect
+(d) Except as otherwise provided in this article, the effect

 of any of its provisions may be varied by agreement.
 The presence